res1mp7q/Vera_endnode_b/README.md

 I used physical pins 4(5V) 6 (GND) 3(Data SDA) 6(Clock SCL) on the raspberry pi.
 Make sure you run raspi-config to change the hostname (for tracking multiple nodes), password, and enable I2C used by the MCP chip.

+With this node I used a 3D printed case from Thejustintimer (Props) https://www.thingiverse.com/thing:1904529 and DB taped a zero to the base.
+File is attached if you are too lazy to follow the HL.

 After building a node I usually scp (scp -r /home/pi/lcd (newnode):/home/pi/) the runtime directory to a new node from one of the already running nodes and run all of the install steps.
 I know I am lazy.